Diehase/task-flow/README.md

 ## 🛠 Technologies Used

-rontend: React, CSS
+Frontend: React, CSS
-ackend: Node.js, Express (optional if using a server)
+Backend: Node.js, Express (optional if using a server)
 Storage: LocalStorage